mvsoom/thesis/writing/thesis/chapter/qpack/main.typ

 so stress why we take this faster, stabler route
 */

+Hilbert expansion of:
+- AM term => lengthscale param
+- DC term => lengthscale and scale param

 == Alignment, or fixing the gauge

 == Learning Fourier features

+Still the case that eigenfunctions do not depend on hyperparameters, only the expansion coefficients!
+- But Fourier inference on grid I think not possible anymore, though the Gram matrix can probably be calculated analytically in $O(M^2)$

 == Evaluation on `OPENGLOT-II`